Matthew 26

 [2] You know that after two days the Passover takes place, and the Son of Man is betrayed to be crucified.

-Comments Matthew 26:2 Here, the Lord Jesus expresses His sorrow and His care to His disciples.
-As a human, think how difficult it is to think about how you are going to die.
-The suffering of death as the Lord will take is beyond what humans can imagine in their minds.
-Humans all know they will die, but for God in a human body to know how He will die and leave all His chosen ones behind to face all the challenges in this world alone is difficult.
+Comments Matthew 26:2 Here, the Lord Jesus expresses His sorrow and His care for His disciples.
+As a human, think of how hard it is to think of how you are going to die.
+The suffering of death, as the Lord Jesus will take it, is beyond what humans can imagine in their minds.
+Humans all know that they will die, but for God in the human body to know how He will die and leave all His chosen ones behind to face all the challenges in this world alone, it is difficult.
 The Lord knows how hard it is to face the trial and crucifixion, and in each moment, He knows they will crucify Him.
-The mocking that He will receive already happens in front of His eyes.
-The human nature in Him does not want to go through that suffering, but the love He has for humans is greater than His own suffering (See Verse 39).
-It is beyond the human mind to understand the separation of the body and soul, as human flesh does not know what that will be, but the Lord’s human body knows what it means to be separated from the soul.
+The mocking He will receive already happens in front of His eyes.
+The human nature in Him does not want to go through that suffering, but the love He has for humans is greater than His own suffering (see verse 39).
+It is beyond the human mind to understand the separation of body and the soul, as human flesh does not know what that will be, but the Lord’s human body knows what it means to be separated from the soul.

 [3] Then were gathered together the chief priests, and the elders of the people, into the courtyard of the high priest, who was called Caiaphas;